larryswinger/foilhat.party/README.md

 **On 9/11, truth seekers unite!
-We will wear foil hats to raise awareness about the shortcomings of the official narrative and the profound implications, such as the perpetual global "war on terror".**
+We will wear foil hats to raise awareness about the shortcomings of the official 9/11 narrative and the profound implications, such as the perpetual global "war on terror".**

 We are proud freethinkers.

-We are ordinary citizens who hold and share convictions.
+We are ordinary citizens with convictions and courage.

 #FoilHatDay